gegyhamdani/fullstack-next-strapi/README.md

 ## Start Both Projects Concurrently

-The project use `concurrently` package to start both frontend and backend using one command.
+This project use `concurrently` package to start both frontend and backend using one command.

 You can start both apps by the following command:
 ```bash